10 Common Google Ads mistakes

 Google explains Negative Keywords and how to use different match types in this article.

 You may think, "I rank highly for my brand name organically, why should I pay to get traffic."
-However, if your competitor bids on your brand name as part of their keyword list they will show before you.
+However, if your competitor bids on your brand name as part of their keyword list they will likely appear before you do.
 Remember ads are generally served before organic results.

 Ad extensions are important because they help in improving and growing your ad copy.
 When you make your ads, space is limited and you are only given a certain number of characters to work with that will be used for descriptions and headlines.
 If you want to recompense for the limitations, then having ad extensions are ideal.
 There is no additional cost attributed to them.
 Some of the ad extensions that you can use are location, site links, call, structured snippets, and callout extensions.